 Wildwood / The Villages | $125,654 | $63,764 | $65,197 |

-One of our licensed long-term care professionals can provide quote comparisons with your specific situation and goals in mind.
+One of our licensed long-term care professionals can assess your health concerns and provide you with quote comparisons.

 The cost of long-term care insurance in Florida depends on several factors.
 These include your age, health history, plan design, and the type of plan you choose.
 The following features allow you to customize your coverage for your situation: